Cleaning Your Hockey Gear

 - CCM U+10

-From travel leagues to the pros, elite skates are designed for the elite players.
+At the top of the ladder, "Pro Level" skates are designed for the top end players.
 These skates use the newest and most advanced materials available to make the skate extremely light, stiff and very hydrophobic.
 The skates at this level are made from fully heat moldable materials to ensure a great fit for maximum performance and quick break in time.
 You truly get what you pay for.

 Recommended High-End Skates: